all-of-us/workbench/api/cluster-resources/README.md

 Tweak the above instructions for testing the user script to push a modified extension and modify the cluster controller to use it.

+Alternatively, on a live version of a Leo cluster, use Chrome local overrides to plug in your locally modified Javascript.

+- Follow these instructions to setup local overrides: https://developers.google.com/web/updates/2018/01/devtools#overrides
+- Search the scripts tab to find the extension Javascript and save an override
+- Find the path to that override on disk
+- Copy your local Javascript to this path to push updates
+- Reload the browser, ensuring devtools are open and "enable local overrides" is on

 # Snippets Menu

 AoU Clusters enable the [Snippets Menu extension](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/snippets_menu/readme.html)